Money in the Bank (2018): Reception

-Money in the Bank received mixed-to-positive reviews from critics.
-While positive feedback was directed at the ladder matches, the WWE, Intercontinental, and Raw Women's championship matches, most of the negativity was directed at the Reigns vs. Mahal match, as well as the Lashley vs. Zayn match.
+Critics gave the event mixed-to-positive reviews.
+While the ladder matches, the WWE, Intercontinental, and Raw Women's championship matches garnered positive comments, most of the negativity was directed at the Reigns vs. Mahal match and the Lashley vs. Zayn match.

-Ryan Dilbert of Bleacher Report stated that the event "felt like it belonged alongside the company's Big Four pay-per-views".
-Dilbert gave praise to the Last Man Standing match.
-He gave the match a grade of A, calling it "a dramatic, emphatic title bout with a string of memorable spots".
-Dilbert noted that AJ Styles and Shinsuke Nakamura "delivered a strong climax to their rivalry here", and that they "looked like warriors".
-Dilbert praised both Money in the Bank ladder matches.
-He gave the men's ladder match an A grade, stating that the match "was a thriller filled with touches of comedy, memorable facial expressions", and that Braun Strowman throwing Kevin Owens off a ladder and through a table "will be shown on highlights for years to come".
-Dilbert dubbed Strowman as "the centerpiece of the buildup of the bout and now emerges from Chicago armed with the Money in the Bank briefcase".
-Dilbert gave the women's ladder match a grade of B+, finding it to be "a fun, nutty contest", and that the match was "wilder and more dangerous than the first women's Money in the Bank ladder match".
-However, he said that at times, the match "felt too choreographed as it moved from spot to spot with little room to breathe".
-Dilbert gave the Raw Women's Championship match an A- grade, stating Rousey and Jax "were well on their way to a full-on banger" and that "a number of small things felt like big moments".
-He found Alexa Bliss' Money in the Bank cash-in to be "an exciting swerve", saying that "Bliss vs. Rousey has massive potential if that's the direction they're going".
-Dilbert criticized the Lashley vs. Zayn match, giving it a D grade and felt that it was "forgettable" due to "repetitive offense and a lack of emotion" and that the match "was a suplex exhibition that didn't connect".
-Also, he said that the rivalry "has done nothing for either man".
-He also condemned the Reigns vs. Mahal match, giving it a grade of D-.
-He opined that fans chanting things like "Johnny Gargano!" to "This match sucks!" gave the feeling that they "weren't into this match in the least", and that "WWE following a familiar script with Reigns battling from underneath led to a boring, lifeless match".
+Ryan Dilbert of Bleacher Report stated the event "felt like it belonged alongside the company's Big Four pay-per-views".
+Dilbert praised the Last Man Standing match, to which he awarded a grade of A, calling it "a dramatic, emphatic title bout with a string of memorable spots".
+Dilbert noted AJ Styles and Shinsuke Nakamura "delivered a strong climax to their rivalry here", and that they "looked like warriors".
+Dilbert praised both Money in the Bank ladder matches; he gave the men's match an A grade, stating it "was a thriller filled with touches of comedy, memorable facial expressions", and that Braun Strowman throwing Kevin Owens off a ladder and through a table "will be shown on highlights for years to come".
+Dilbert dubbed Strowman "the centerpiece of the buildup of the bout and now emerges from Chicago armed with the Money in the Bank briefcase".
+Dilbert graded the women's ladder match B+, finding it to be "a fun, nutty contest", and saying it was "wilder and more dangerous than the first women's Money in the Bank ladder match".
+He said, however, at times the match "felt too choreographed as it moved from spot to spot with little room to breathe".
+Dilbert gave the Raw Women's Championship match an A− grade, stating Rousey and Jax "were well on their way to a full-on banger" and that "a number of small things felt like big moments".
+He found Alexa Bliss' Money in the Bank cash-in to be "an exciting swerve", saying "Bliss vs. Rousey has massive potential if that's the direction they're going".
+Dilbert criticized the Lashley vs. Zayn match, giving it a D grade and saying it was "forgettable" due to "repetitive offense and a lack of emotion", and that the match "was a suplex exhibition that didn't connect".
+Also, he said the rivalry "has done nothing for either man".
+He also condemned the Reigns vs. Mahal match, giving it a grade of D− and saying fans chanting "Johnny Gargano!", "This match sucks", and other negative chants made him feel the audience "weren't into this match in the least", and that "WWE following a familiar script with Reigns battling from underneath led to a boring, lifeless match".